An isogeometric finite element formulation for boundary and shell viscoelasticity based on a multiplicative surface deformation split: Numerical examples

 The maximum error of the surface stretches $|\lambda_1-1|$ and $|\lambda_2-1|$ over all time steps are of order $\mathcal{O}(10^{-3})$, which indicates that the chosen boundary and loading conditions in \figref{numExViscPureBendSetup} work well to obtain stretch-free bending deformations.
 The relative curvature error is of the same magnitude.
 At $t=t_\mathrm{end}$, the sheet is deformed into a half circle exhibiting large bending deformations.
 The applied loads over time are visualized in \figref{numExViscPureBendLoading} for this example.

 \figref{numExViscPureStudyEtaB} shows the total and inelastic curvatures, $\kappa_2$ and $\kappa_2^\mrin$, respectively, over time for different values of $\eta_\mrb$.
-The circles mark the numerical result at various snapshots in time, while the lines show the analytical results.
 While the total curvature is not influenced significantly by $\eta_\mrb$, the curvature of the intermediate configuration shows a strong dependency on $\eta_\mrb$.
 For smaller values of $\eta_\mrb$, the inelastic curvature increases, i.e.~the intermediate surface is bent more.